Frequently Asked Questions

 Do you direct bill to insurance companies?

 Yes, we direct bill through Telus Health and most Insurance Companies.
 This includes Manulife, Greenshield, Sunlife, Canada Life (formerly Great West Life) and Blue Cross.
-If you are not a direct bill client you will be provided with an invoice so that you can submit to your insurance company on your own.
-Please note at this time Osteopathic services are not eligible for direct billing.
+If we can not direct bill your insurance company, you will be given an invoice which you can then submit on your own for reimbursement.

 Is Massage Therapy a regulated health profession?